 Speaking of locking down your home, the easy-to-install August Smart Lock Pro fits over your existing deadbolt.
-The Connect module lets you control it remotely and with your voice, so you can tell Google Assistant to lock your door.
+The Connect module lets you control it remotely and with voice recognition, so you can tell Google Assistant to lock your door.

 Wrapping this up with another one from Nest, but to be fair, the Nest Hello is our favorite video doorbell overall, so it's definitely the best one for a Google-centric smart home.
-The Nest Hello has two-way audio and great video quality when you want to check on the feed from your porch.
+The Nest Hello has two-way audio sound and great video quality when you want to check on the feed from your Android or iOS devices.
 You'll get an alert when someone rings the bell.